 For this to happen you will first have to verify your ID with Coinbase.
 Then PayPal will need to be manually added as a payment method via the payment method page.
 Next, verification will be required so that Coinbase can access your PayPal account.

-A popular trading platform that goes beyond what Coinbase can offer is AVATRADE, and just like setting yourself up with Coinbase, it is just as easy to get started on AVATRADE.
+One of the popular platforms recommended by Top10Crypto is AVATRADE, and just like setting yourself up with Coinbase, it is just as easy to get started on AVATRADE.

 Of course, there is still a lot of skepticism and fear around Bitcoin and its longevity as a tradeable asset, however, the one advantage it holds in its class is that it is the original, and it is still the go to for anyone in the game.